gamedevnull/splitracers/README.md

-# splitracers
+# Split Racers

-Multiplayer top-down racing game
+Top-down 2D racing game, similar to Micro Machines, with split-screen for two players.